 “Slowly after, I gained the confidence to stand up on my own, I started my own classes.
 But had it not been for my family’s support and motivation I would have never made it.
 My in-laws made sure that I did not feel guilty about leaving my son at home when I started my classes,” she adds.

 An ex-student of St. Anthony’s Girls High School, Rima did her graduation from Jai Hind College and always wanted to be a Fashion designer.

-Her day begins with one and a half hours of practice everyday, which includes pranayams and the traditional asanas, followed by some time dedicated to power yoga.
+Her day begins with one and a half hours of practice every day, which includes pranayama and the traditional asanas, followed by some time dedicated to power yoga.

 In her free time, Rima works on creating personalised programs for her students keeping in mind their ailments and problems.
 “I try to do something different in every class.
 And for that I get my inspiration from anything, it could be a dance step I saw on TV or some movement which I think, done better, can help in stretching.
 Sometimes referring to yoga books also helps,” she says.

-Ask her why she chose to start teaching, and she replies, “When I saw the benefits that practicing yoga brought in me in a just a few months, I thought I should spread the message.
-I wanted to tell people that with the right mind set and an hour of practicing yoga you can combat any problems, whether physical or emotional.”
+Ask her why she chose to start teaching, and she replies, “When I saw the benefits that practising yoga brought in me in a just a few months, I thought I should spread the message.
+I wanted to tell people that with the right mindset and an hour of practising yoga you can combat any problems, whether physical or emotional.”

 Today, Rima has grown her passion for yoga into her profession, with her own classes.
 “Having ventured into starting my own classes has given me a sense of independence, which I never knew earlier.
-I think every women should be independent and stand on her own two feet.
-It gives you a feeling of great self worth,” says Rima.
+I think every woman should be independent and stand on her own two feet.
+It gives you a feeling of great self-worth,” says Rima.